TonyPhipps/notes/winlogbeat.md

-Truncate everything the initial message, as this content is already parsed.
+Truncate everything in message after the first sentence, as this content is already parsed.
 Should reduce log size by ~50%
 ```
 # ================================= Processors =================================
 processors: